Want to know the first step to better knitting photography? Find the light.

 What temperature is the light?

-If you’re shooting in the late afternoon, it’ll be a warm, golden color.
-If you’re shooting in the early morning, it’s likely to be a cooler bluish light.
+If you’re shooting in the late afternoon, the light will most likely be a warm, golden color.
+If you’re shooting in the early morning, it’s likely to be a cooler, bluish light.
 On a cloudy day, the light will also generally be cooler.
+If you live in a part of the world prone to wildfires, like I do, you’ll find the light on smoky days is very warm.

 Since I shoot in mid-afternoon, my photos tend to have a warm glow to them, though I notice that my photos are always cooler in winter than in summer.

-Remember the debate that swirled over The Dress a few years back, or The Shoes more recently?
+Remember the debate that swirled over The Dress several years ago, or The Shoes more recently?
 People saw different colors depending on whether and how much they mentally adjusted for the lighting in the image.
 The lighting you use in your photos can affect how accurately the color of your yarn is conveyed to others, so it’s important to pick the right light.

 What sources of reflected light are around you?